Memory Loss: A Basic Overview

 In your twenties, the brain cells start to gradually die off, and your body produces lower amounts of the chemicals needed for memory function.
 The memories will still be locked inside.

 As mentioned above, every person is different.
 Some are affected by memory loss at a very young age.
 Others will take longer to reach this point, all depending on the person and the experiences he or she has.

 This degree of memory loss is usually the most severe.
-It not only affects how and when a person recalls certain things, it also affects their present day cognitive abilities.
-Usually this type of memory loss is not reversible and the person will get worse over time.
-This person has no control over what they say and do, having often forgotten about good judgment and awareness.
+It not only affects how and when a person recalls certain things, it also affects their present-day cognitive abilities.
+Usually, this type of memory loss is not reversible and the person will get worse over time.
+This person has no control over what they say and do, have often forgotten about good judgment and awareness.
 Some people get delusions of grandeur with this type of memory loss.
-He or she won’t be able to remember the situation how it really happened, and will recall a distorted version of events.
+He or she won’t be able to remember the situation how it really happened and will recall a distorted version of events.

 At Integrated Neurology Services, we provide extensive treatment options to help patients with memory loss get the care they need and deserve.
 If you are in the Northern Virginia area, call us today to schedule an appointment.
 Help is only a phone call or a click away.